Fernández and Cristina Kirchner suffer blunt defeat in primary elections in Argentina

 Context: Argentina’s primary elections see test for Alberto Fernández and Cristina Kirchner

-The ruling alliance Frente de Todos took first place in just six of Argentina’s 24 electoral districts (23 provinces and the country’s capital), being defeated even in the province of Buenos Aires, where a third of the national electorate lives and where Cristina had, so far, its most faithful political fief.
+The ruling Frente de Todos alliance ranked first, in terms of voter participation in its primaries, in just six of Argentina’s 24 electoral districts (23 provinces and the country’s capital), being defeated even in the province of Buenos Aires, where a third of the national electorate lives and where Cristina had, until now, her most faithful political fief.

 — A tie in the province of Buenos Aires was already a bad scenario, but that the united Peronism would lose was something that nobody imagined — affirms Labaqui.